fredrikv/alwork-bash/README.md

 Alwork-bash is a bash script that helps users to focus on their daily work by blocking specified web addresses a limited amount of time.

-Supports public humiliation by sending an email to a friend if the blocking is cancelled before the specified amount of time.
+The script supports public humiliation by sending an email to a friend if the blocking is cancelled before the specified amount of time.

 # Usage
 Simply install the requirements listed below and run the shell script.
 The following will happen: